Indian Ocean slave trade: Geography and transportation

-From the evidence of illustrated documents, and travellers' tales, it seems that people travelled on dhows or jalbas, Arab ships which were used as transport in the Red Sea.
-Crossing the Indian Ocean required better organisation and more resources than overland transport.
+From the evidence of illustrated documents, and travelers' tales, people traveled on dhows or jalbas, Arab ships which were used as transport in the Red Sea.

+To cross the Indian Ocean required better organization and more resources than overland transport.
 Ships coming from Zanzibar made stops on Socotra or at Aden before heading to the Persian Gulf or to India.
-Slaves were sold as far away as India, or even China: there was a colony of Arab merchants in Canton.
-Serge Bilé cites a 12th-century text which tells us that most well-to-do families in Canton, China had black slaves.
-Although Chinese slave traders bought slaves (Seng Chi i.e. the Zanj) from Arab intermediaries and "stocked up" directly in coastal areas of present-day Somalia, the local Somalis—referred to as Baribah and Barbaroi (Berbers) by medieval Arab and ancient Greek geographers, respectively (see Periplus of the Erythraean Sea), and no strangers to capturing, owning and trading slaves themselves—were not among them.
+Slaves were sold as far away as India, or China: a colony of Arab merchants operated in Canton.
+Serge Bilé cites a 12th-century text that said that most well-to-do families in Canton, China had black slaves.
+Although Chinese slave traders bought slaves (Seng Chi i.e. the Zanj) from Arab intermediaries and "stocked up" directly in coastal areas of present-day Somalia, the local Somalis were not among the enslaved.
+(These locals were referred to as Baribah and Barbaroi (Berbers) by medieval Arab and ancient Greek geographers, respectively (see Periplus of the Erythraean Sea), and were no strangers to capturing, owning and trading slaves themselves.

-One important commodity being transported by dhows to Somalia was slaves from other parts of East Africa.
-During the nineteenth century, the East African slave trade grew enormously due to demands by Arabs, Portuguese, and French.
+Slaves from other parts of East Africa made up an important commodity being transported by dhows to Somalia.
+During the 19th century, the East African slave trade grew enormously due to demands by Arabs, Portuguese, and French.
 Slave traders and raiders moved throughout eastern and central Africa to meet this rising demand.
-The Bantus inhabiting Somalia are descended from Bantu groups that had settled in Southeast Africa after the initial expansion from Nigeria/Cameroon, and whose members were later captured and sold by traders.
+The Bantus inhabiting Somalia are descended from Bantu groups that had settled in Southeast Africa after the initial expansion from Nigeria/Cameroon.
+Their peoples were later captured and sold by traders.
 The Bantus are ethnically, physically, and culturally distinct from Somalis, and they have remained marginalized ever since their arrival in Somalia.